 Our guide decodes kitchen colour trends and processes for discerning the best colour for your kitchen, so you can begin building your own kitchen colour palette.

-These kitchen colour combinations always seem clean, contemporary and inviting.
+These kitchen colour combinations always feel clean, contemporary and inviting.

 The newest colour designs often take popular or timeless colour combinations in a subtle but inspired direction.